nbompetsis/PublicationGraph/DBLPParser/README.md

 ```

+DBLP Parser collects and transforms data of each category in a way to be imported into csv files.
+The final csv files include data related to authors, publications, relationships between authors and publications (author-[PUBLISHED]->publication), journals, publication issued on journals, conferences and publication issued on conferences (publication-[ISSUED]->(journal, conference)).

+**Import step before parser execution**

-This parser requires `dtd` file, so make sure you have both `dblp-XXX.xml` and `dblp-XXX.dtd` located under dataset directory.
-Note that you also should guarantee that both `xml` and `dtd` files are in the same directory, and the name of `dtd` file should same as the name given in the `<!DOCTYPE>` tag of the `xml` file.
+Parser requires `dtd` file, so make sure you have both `dblp-XXX.xml` and `dblp-XXX.dtd` located under **dataset** directory.
+Note that you also should guarantee that both `xml` and `dtd` files are in **dataset** directory, and the name of `dtd` file should same as the name given in the `<!DOCTYPE>` tag of the `xml` file.

-After processing data, parser collects the appropriate data and creates csv files including authors, publications, author-[PUBLISHED]->publication, journals, conferences and publication-[ISSUED]->(journal, conference)

 ## Run parser
 ```
 # Create Virtual environment
 $ python3 -m pip install -r requirements.txt